Thoughts on the Twins? One baseball agent's perspective on Minnesota's front office

 His agency, Sosnick Cobbe Sports, was grown from scratch in the hills above the San Francisco Bay and relies on building relationships, sticking with clients regardless of on-field performance and adheres to principles such as automatically dropping players who engage in detrimental activity like domestic violence.
 He discusses his clients as friends rather than means to a paycheck.
 Character above all.

 It probably should come as no surprise then that he holds the Minnesota Twins operations in high regard for similar reasons.
-When asked the agent’s perception of the organization, Sosnick raved.
+When asked his perception of the organization, Sosnick raved.

 “First of all, I love the Twins,” he admitted.
 “I obviously have had lots of players who have run through there the past few years.
 I have [Josh] Willingham and [Ryan] Doumit.
 I have a very close relationship with both [assistant GM] Rob Antony and [vice president of player development] Mike Radcliff and there’s no GM that I respect more than Terry Ryan.”